bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-tools.md

 <!-- ### End of "On this page" -->
 ---

 ## Pipeline templates (includes static and dynamic analysis)

-In order to reduce effort in implementing secure tools into a build pipeline, we have developed pipeline templates that include components for build, aas well as static and dynamic vulnerability scanning.
+To streamline the integration of secure tools into your build pipeline, we've created pipeline templates.
+These templates encompass build components, along with static and dynamic vulnerability scanning, making it easier for you to implement security measures.

 * [Access Pipeline templates](https://github.com/bcgov/Security-pipeline-templates/)

 Here is a representation of what an application build pipeline should look like: